vseryakov/backendjs/README.md

 - the connection that initiated `/account/subscribe` receives an event

 ## nanomsg
 To use publish/subcribe with nanomsg, first nanomsg must be compiled in the backend module.
-Usually this is done when explicitely installed with `--backend_nanomsg` options to the npm install, see above how to install the package.
+Usually this is done when explicitely installed with `--backendjs_nanomsg` options to the npm install, see above how to install the package.

 All nodes must have the same configuration, similar to the LRU cache otherwise some unexpected behaviour may happen.